lgbt-foundation/whitepaper/whitepaper.md

 ## Notes on the layout

-  * The overall layout of the white paper is rather a brochure than a technical paper.
-We will release a more technical _yellow paper_ and a more traditional white paper layout later.
-Alternatively, we could call this one the Pink Paper :)
   * Please use a smaller font for the legal disclaimer, so it's not as prominent as the rest.
   * Please have the official website as part of the footer
   * Embrace white space